Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 After a troubled 2013, the 2014 Ford Escape bounced back with fewer transmission issues.
 Owners sometimes report rough shifting or a slight delay in gear changes.

 These issues are often resolved through routine maintenance, including fluid changes and software updates.
 In more severe cases, the transmission control module may need to be replaced.
-Repair costs can range from $100 to $1,000, depending on the specific problem and labor rates.
+Repair costs can range from $100 to $1,000, depending on the specific problem and labour rates.

 Ford Escape Transmission Problems 2015